 Give employees simple, specific health and safety advice and record what has been done.

 4.4 Consider the impact of the changes on other employees.

-- If an employee will be working fewer hours than previously, make sure you have adequate cover in place.
-Other employees may become resentful if their workload increases because of the changes.
+- If an employee will be working fewer hours, make sure you have adequate cover in place.
+Other employees may become resentful if their workload increases.

 - You should inform other employees as early as possible.